Skip to main content

 • UI tools: Show products, ask user, show recipe checklist, show meal plan

-7. Prices are fetched from the client’s backend via the products_url webhook (server-to-server)
+6. Prices are fetched from the client’s backend via the products webhook (server-to-server)

-8. Cart operations call the client’s cart_url webhook, which confirms or rejects
+7. Cart operations call the client’s cart webhook, which confirms or rejects

-10. Session is saved to Redis for the next message (1h TTL)
+9. Session is saved for the next message

 What VIZOCHOK Stores vs. What the Client Stores